AbidHussain07/Text-Editor-Application/README.md

 --------------

 1. Clone the repository: `git clone https://github.com/your-username/text-editor.git`
-2. Navigate to the project directory: `cd text-editor`
+2. Navigate to the project directory: `cd New folder`
-3. Run the application: `python text_editor.py`
+3. Run the application: `python App.py`

 **Usage**
 -----

-1. Launch the application by running `python text_editor.py`
+1. Launch the application by running `python App.py`
 2. Create a new file by clicking on "File" > "New" or press `Ctrl+N`
 3. Open an existing file by clicking on "File" > "Open" or press `Ctrl+O`
 4. Edit the text in the text area